-- 8.1 Portsmouth City Council categorise irregular attendance into two groups "Persistent absentees" (for attendance which falls below 90%) and "Severely Absent Children" (for attendance which falls below 50%).
-It is important to note that being a Severely Absent Child (and some Persistent Absenteeism depending on the circumstances) is considered a safeguarding concern and may be referred to appropriate agencies alongside any school action taken to improve attendance. - 8.2 When attendance falls below 90% we work hard with the student and parent/carer to get this back on track.
-This might take the form of telephone calls on the first day of any subsequent absence or a meeting with a tutor or Head of House to establish the reasons for the poor attendance and what support might need to be offered to improve things. - 8.3 If there is no improvement, and more than 10 sessions (half days) recorded as unauthorised in a term, the school can request that a Fixed Penalty Notice be served.
-This may be deemed appropriate in the following circumstances: - Late arrival to school after the register has closed - Truancy - Parentally condoned absences - Failure of parents to engage, communicate or co-operate with the school - Term-time holidays
+8.1 Portsmouth City Council, in line with the DFE, categorise irregular attendance into two groups - "Persistent absentees" (for attendance which falls below 90%) and "Children who are absent from education for prolonged periods and/or repeated occasions" (previously referred to as severely absent children - for attendance which falls below 50%).
+It is important to note that having attendance below 50% (and some Persistent Absenteeism depending on the circumstances) is considered a safeguarding concern and may be referred to appropriate agencies alongside any school action taken to improve attendance.

+8.2 When attendance falls below 90% we work hard with the student and parent/carer to get this back on track.
+This might take the form of telephone calls on the first day of any subsequent absence or a meeting with a tutor or Head of House to establish the reasons for the poor attendance and what support might need to be offered to improve things.

+8.3 If there is no improvement, and more than 10 sessions (half days) recorded as unauthorised in a term, the school can request that a Fixed Penalty Notice be served.
+This may be deemed appropriate in the following circumstances:

+- Late arrival to school after the register has closed

+- Truancy

+- Parentally condoned absences

+- Failure of parents to engage, communicate or co-operate with the school

+- Term-time holidays

-- 8.4 Each parent of a student with irregular attendance will receive a formal warning of the possibility of a Fixed Penalty Notice being issued and will be given a period of 30 days to improve.
-The Fixed Penalty Notice will not be issued if there is no further unauthorised absence from school during the warning period. - 8.5 Each case will be considered separately.
+8.4 Each parent of a student with irregular attendance will receive a formal warning of the possibility of a Fixed Penalty Notice being issued and will be given a period of 30 days to improve.
+The Fixed Penalty Notice will not be issued if there is no further unauthorised absence from school during the warning period.

+8.5 Each case will be considered separately.
 For example, a Fixed Penalty Notice may not be issued if it would conflict with other intervention strategies in place or other sanctions already being processed, however legal measures will be considered if the family do not require support from any agency to improve attendance or where that support has been refused or unsuccessful.